JohanDegraeve/iosxdripreader/README.md

-# iosxdripreader
+# connects to xDrip and G5

 Project in development phase

-xdrip/xbridge reader for iOS devices
+xdrip/xbridge/G5 reader for iOS devices -

 * Initial and subsequent Calibration
 * Additional calibration request alerts but not the 12-hour calibration request alert